Taiwan-EU Relations

 Economic and trade relations

-Scientific and Research Cooperation
+Science and Research Cooperation

 FWO & FNRS: The National Science and Technology Council (NSTC) of Taiwan signed cooperation agreements respectively with the National Fund for Scientific Research (FWO & FNRS) of Belgium in 1985 and renewed the agreements in 2019.
 Both agreements provide funding to facilitate individual and institutional S&T exchanges through visits, joint research projects and thematic workshops between the two countries.
 In light of the new bilateral scientific cooperation agreements, the NSTC and its respective Belgian funding organisation counterparts, namely Research Foundation – Flanders (FWO) and the Fund for Scientific Research – FNRS have jointly achieved the calls for the NSTC-FWO and the NSTC-FNRS Exchange Programs for the years of 2021-2022 and that of 2023-2024.

 For the 2025-2026 period, three research projects have been selected for funding under the NSTC-FNRS bilateral research cooperation program, while five research projects will be funded under the NSTC-FWO bilateral research cooperation program.
 We also maintain positive interactions with Belgium's bilingual region.
 With the Flemish Region (Dutch-speaking area), policy exchanges are conducted primarily through the Department of Economy, Science and Innovation and VLAIO, while also collaborating with the VIB Institute for Biotechnology and KU Leuven.
 In the Walloon Region (French-speaking area), we have visited UCLouvain and observed their elderly monitoring technologies.
 In the future, the Science and Technology Division plans to strengthen interactions with policy institutions in both regions and hopes to engage in more in-depth exchanges.
-IMEC: the NSTC signed a cooperation agreement with the Interuniversity Microelectronics Centre (IMEC) in 1996 and renewed it in 2012 to expand
+IMEC: the NSTC signed a cooperation agreement with the Interuniversity Microelectronics Centre (IMEC) in 1996 and renewed it in 2012 to expand the areas of collaboration, including the establishment of an R&D Centre in Taiwan in September 2008.

 Working Holiday Program